VegaDeftwing/OpGuidesHugoSrc/content/posts/HCI2.md

 https://ipfs.io/

-### Phone ↔ PC is the fucking worst.
+#### Phone ↔ PC is the fucking worst.

 MTP needs to die a very painful death.
+[USB Mass Storage](https://en.wikipedia.org/wiki/Media_Transfer_Protocol#Comparison_with_USB_Mass_Storage), that is, devices that show up the same way a flash drive does, are infinitely easier to work with.
+On Android, with large folders, I've found [adbfs](https://github.com/zach-klippenstein/adbfs), a tool that lets you do file transfer over Android Debugging Bridge, to be much better than MTP, but, really?
+No 'normal' user should be expected to use that.
+Hell, a lot of people are just uploading files to the cloud and then downloading them on the target device because it's easier.
+There's also a growing number of apps that let users to transfers over wifi by hosting an Samba server on the phone, but why would something wireless be better?
+It's absolutely crazy that things have gotten this bad.

-### We're using ancient formats
+#### We're using ancient formats

 Look, jpeg and png are perfectly fine formats.
 For 2000.
 It's 2020.
 HEIF (or [BPG](https://bellard.org/bpg/)) really should be standard.
 Instead, it's a motherfucker because M$ is too damn cheap to include the HEVC extensions which it relies on it without either having the user [pay \$0.99](https://www.microsoft.com/en-us/p/hevc-video-extensions/9nmzlz57r3t7) ([or claiming to be the OEM](https://www.microsoft.com/en-us/p/hevc-video-extensions-from-device-manufacturer/9n4wgh0z6vhq)) because a collection of jackasses have it [patented so hard](https://www.hackerfactor.com/blog/index.php?/archives/833-HEIC-Yeah.html) and require licensing fees such that it may as well not exist.
 HEIF/HEIC or BPG I think have a good chance because of the preexisting hardware acceleration, but other formats like [hific](https://hific.github.io/), which uses GANs to do compression, look promising too.